Timka654/NSL/README.md

 For correct working - you must have one or more ThreadHelper instance on you game scene

+Unity for WebGL not support Request/Response logic with async/await method as default - we use Response delegate handle logic on self projects

 # Documentation
 in progress